 What will happen to my child whilst they are on the unit?

 Shortly after admission, your child will be assessed to identify their needs and treatment options.
 The assessment process can include involvement from family members and other professionals.
 We work with your child on a 1-1 basis as well as in groups in the therapy programme.
 There are a range of treatments that young people may be offered, depending on their individual’s needs.
-Some of the therapeutic approaches that may be offered include Cognitive Behaviour Therapy, Sensory based approaches, Solution Focused Therapy, EMDR (Eye Movement Desensitisation Reprocessing – a treatment used for trauma) and Family Therapy.
+Some of the therapeutic approaches that may be offered include Cognitive Behaviour Therapy, Sensory based approaches, Solution Focused Therapy and EMDR (Eye Movement Desensitisation Reprocessing – a treatment used for trauma).

 What is the daily routine on the unit?